Themefic-Team/tourfic/readme.txt

 1. Download and unzip the plugin.
 Upload the unzipped folder to the wp-contents/plugins folder of your WordPress installation.
 2. Active the plugin from the WordPress Plugins administration page OR, Go to WP admin panel, click 'Plugins' -> 'Add new'.
 In the search input box, type 'Tourfic'.
 3. Install and activate the plugin.
-4. Go through the Quick setup wizard for the basic setup.
+4. Go through the Quick Setup wizard for the basic setup.
 5. Check our Documentation & YouTube videos for further instruction.

 == Frequently Asked Questions ==